 7. When Can A Court-Ordered Evaluation Be Used?

-What Is a Mental Health Evaluation for Court?
+What Is an Online or Remote Mental Health Evaluation for Court?

-A mental health evaluation for court is a process in which a mental health professional produces a report for the court system of one or more parties involved in legal proceedings.
+A mental health evaluation for court is a process in which a social worker, psychologist or psychiatrist prepares a report for the court regarding the mental health of one or more parties involved in legal proceedings.

-The valuation may involve psychological, psychiatric, or other mental health assessments of the individual in question.
-The intent is to provide more information about the person’s condition and situation.
+The evaluation may be completed in-person or via telehealth online and involve brief mental health screenings, psychological, psychiatric, or other mental health assessments of the individual.
+Its purpose is to provide the court with more information about the person’s mental health condition and circumstances.

-The report generally includes an analysis of the individual’s mental state and current functional level.
-The court then typically uses these findings as evidence for their decision in the case.
+Psychological or mental health evaluation reports generally highlight the person’s mental health status and daily functioning.
+The court considers these findings as evidence for their decision in the case.

 The Purpose of a Court-Ordered Mental Health Evaluation